Indicia-Team/support_files/Elasticsearch/README.md

   using Chrome instead.
 * Rename the downloaded file to taxa.yml and replace the file in Elasticsearch/data in your working folder.
 * Edit the file in a text editor.
-Remove the first row (column titles) and save it.
+Remove the first row (column titles), then ensure the line endings are set to LF and save it.

 To update the taxon-paths.yml file with a fresh copy of the data, repeat the steps above to download the output from the prepare-taxon-paths.sql file.